Democracy promotion: Conflict over support for internal reform

 Even beyond the question of what and whether external intervention is an effective democracy support strategy, a number of issues continue to divide the proponents of a democracy support-based international policy.
 Carles Boix and Susan Stokes advocate economic development aid, contending that the more advanced an economy, the less willing factions will be to break the peace; others, however, contend that this strategy is only useful at defending democratic consolidation, and not at encouraging democratization of regimes where one faction already dominates.
 Still others fall in Freytag and Heckelman's camp, advocating the long-game, positing that although USAID programs have so far had little net effect on democratization, they have demonstrably improved basic democratic features, including civil society and the electoral process, in countries receiving aid.

 Not all CSOs will be helpful in promoting democracy—if the organization is too large to inspire its members, or its constituents' identity is too narrowly defined, the organization will fail to support four-player democratic transition pacts, and may even encourage divisiveness and civil war.
 There is also some concern that the international community may be propping up NGOs to the point that they themselves become an unrepresentative elite.

+Domestic policy types

+Domestic policies can improve the quality of democracies, and reduce the chance of democratic backsliding.
+Democracy promotion measures include voting advice applications, participatory democracy, increasing youth suffrage, increasing civic education, and electoral reforms such as reducing barriers to entry to candidacy and politics, and reducing the concentration of political power in the hands of one individual.